wp-plugins/wp-rss-multi-importer/readme.txt

 4. User view - with excerpts and images.

 == Changelog ==

+= Version 2.67.0 (2013-9-18) =
+* Fixed: Fixed problem with a template that causing some users to have the feeds disappear.

 = Version 2.66.9 (2013-9-17) =
 * NEW: Option to Load More instead of pagination.